Frequently Asked Questions

 As part of the authorization flow, you’ll be able to choose which accounts you’d like to grant access to.

-Will new accounts that I add on OLBB be automatically shared with a connected application?
+Will new accounts that I add in Online Banking for Business be automatically shared with a connected application?

 Imaging APIs